ghitabn/Asset-Tracking-using-ESP32-AWS-IoT-Core-and-Amazon-Location-Service/README.md

 		| Build Command: npm.cmd run-script build
 		| Start Command: npm.cmd run-script start

 		?
-Initialize the project with the above configuration?
-Yes Using default provider  awscloudformation
+Initialize the project with the above configuration? <b>Yes</b>
+		Using default provider  awscloudformation
 		?
-Select the authentication method you want to use: AWS profile
+Select the authentication method you want to use: <b>AWS profile</b>

 		For more information on AWS Profiles, see: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html

 		?
-Please choose the profile you want to use ghitabn-poc Adding backend environment dev to AWS Amplify app: d1csrdcbrqaj48
+Please choose the profile you want to use <b>your-profile</b>
+		Adding backend environment dev to AWS Amplify app: d1csrdcbrqaj48

 		Deployment completed.